Peanhua/ARK-Computer/Documentation/ComputerUseInstructions.md

 Now you can access the computers console, which is currently a command line interface.
 Built-in commands:
 * as - assembler, generates object file from assembly source code
-* cat - prints a text file on screen
+* cat - print a text file on screen
 * cd - change current working directory
 * df - print filesystem disk space usage
 * dmesg - print the system log on screen